Klapper Hall, Room 637

 Research and Teaching Interests

-Latina/o literature and culture, contemporary American literature, visual culture (especially comics and graphic narratives), critical race and ethnic studies, gender and sexuality studies, American studies, theories of the novel and narrative
+Latina/o/x literature and culture, contemporary American literature, visual culture (especially comics and graphic narratives), critical race and ethnic studies, gender and sexuality studies, American studies, Native American and Indigenous literatures.

 Recent Classes Taught